cyTVDN/cyTVDN/README.md

 ![Image](cyTVDN.png)

 ## Algorithm
 This module implements an extension of the TV denoising algorithm described in [Jia and Zhao, Advances in Computational Mathematics **33**, 231-241(2010)](https://link.springer.com/article/10.1007/s10444-009-9128-5) to 3- and 4-dimensional datasets.
 [FISTA](https://doi.org/10.1137/080716542) acceleration is also currently implemented.
+A semi-isotropic scheme is partially implemented but appears to have an error, and should not be used at this time.

 ### Current Implementation Status (as of v0.1)
 #### Module (OpenMP)